matt-skokos/inf124project/README.md

      Firebase Hosting has a local emulator so you can test exactly what will end up on your live site:

+* `firebase deploy --only hosting`

+    Once you’re satisfied with the build locally, deploy using this command.
+The CLI prints out a live URL under Hosting URL.
+Open that URL in your browser to see your React app live.

+* `firebase hosting:channel:deploy preview-1`

+    Preview changes on a temporary “preview channel”.
+If you want teammates (or clients) to see updates before going live, use a preview channel.
+    This builds (if needed) and deploys to a unique temporary URL.
+Share that URL; it’s valid for 7 days (by default).

 ### Backend Scripts
 * `npm run dev` -